prominence-eosc/docs-eosc/source/command-line-interface.rst

 Installation
 ------------

-The PROMINENCE CLI can be installed from PyPI, or if preferred, it can be run using containers.
+The PROMINENCE CLI can be installed from PyPI.
 It is possible for normal users to install the PROMINENCE CLI without having to request any assistance from their system administrators.

 With sudo or root access
 ::::::::::::::::::::::::